Archive for the ‘Uncategorized’ is_category>

 What is Executive Recruitment?

-‘Executive Recruitment’ – also known as ‘Executive Search’ – is the process of identifying, attracting and appointing senior leaders: CEOs, CFOs, General Managers, Board Directors and other senior team members tasked with steering the ship.
+‘Executive Recruitment’ – also known as ‘Executive Search’ – is the process of identifying, attracting and appointing senior leaders: CEOs, CFOs, General Managers, Board Directors and other senior team members tasked with moving an organisation forward.

 Not just about advertising.